@ibnlanre/portal

 }

-hook provides deep dependency comparison through deep equality checking, making it ideal for complex state management scenarios.
+The `useVersion` hook provides deep dependency comparison through deep equality checking, making it ideal for complex state management scenarios.
 It allows you to track changes in deeply nested objects and arrays, providing both deep equality checking and version tracking for React hooks.
-It’s the foundational hook used internally by useAsync
+It's the foundational hook used internally by `useAsync` and `useSync`, but can also be used directly when you want to build custom hooks with deep dependency checking using native React hooks like `useMemo` or `useEffect`.

 **Key Features:**